Demystifying embedded finance

 3. It’s invisible

-You’ll have used embedded banking without realising it.
+You’ll have used embedded finance without realising it.
 That’s the magic.
 It’s woven seamlessly into the customer experience so the user experience (UX) is never disrupted.

 Your customers won’t be redirected to third party payment sites like PayPal, which break the flow of a customer’s interaction with your business.
 From a business perspective, this means you have complete control of your UX, enabling you to collect better data, increase customer retention and unlock extra revenue.

 Embedding financial services into your product or service has never been simpler.

 With Weavr’s unique plug-and-play embedded finance platform, you can easily, quickly and safely integrate finance features such as cards, accounts and IBANs into your UX and workflows, for a seamless customer experience that directly enhances your offering.

 Sign up for a free sandbox account and get started today.